-We recognized income (loss) primarily from (i) a net gain on conversion and exchange to Exchangeable Shares (First Quarter 2025), (ii) comparable adjustments to equity in losses from Canopy's results (First Quarter 2024), (iii) an impairment of our Canopy Equity Method Investment (First Quarter 2024), and (iv) unrealized net losses from the changes in fair value of our securities measured at fair value (First Quarter 2024).
+We recognized income (loss) primarily from (i) a net gain on conversion and exchange to Exchangeable Shares (First Quarter (Six Months 2025)), (ii) comparable adjustments to equity in losses from Canopy's results (First (Second Quarter 2024, Six Months 2024)), (iii) an impairment of our then-existing Canopy Equity Method Investment (First Quarter (Six Months 2024)), and (iv) unrealized net losses from the changes in fair value of our securities measured at fair value, (First Quarter 2024), and (v) impairments of certain other equity method investments.
 For additional information, refer to Notes 4 and 7.